35+ Brunch Menu Ideas

 Brunch Menu Ideas for Any Occasion

 When planning a special brunch, the options are endless, so give a little thought to what kind of spread you’d like to have.
 There’s quite literally something for everyone.
 A crepe station with sweet and savory toppings?
 Or a pan of gooey homemade cinnamon rolls?
-How about a make-ahead breakfast casserole to keep things simple?
+How about a make-ahead crock pot breakfast casserole to keep things simple?
 Or a few signature brunch cocktails?

 When planning out your brunch menu, consider your guests and their dietary needs, along with what seasonal ingredients you can incorporate into your meal.
 A Mother’s Day or Easter brunch with lots of fresh produce and lighter fare and may look different than a Christmas brunch with heavier, richer dishes.
 How much time do you have?
 Can you make items ahead of time?
 And what does your budget look like?
 We have gathered our favorite, time-honored recipes into this one post to make planning your next brunch a piece of cake!

-What is a brunch?
+What is a Brunch?

 Simply put, a “Brunch” is a meal combining breakfast and lunch.
 It is typically served between the hours of 10:00 am-2:00 pm.
 Brunch just might be one of our favorite meals.
 Because it technically spans breakfast AND lunch, it’s a meal that can be lingered over for hours, while guests relax with good company, beautiful dishes, and refreshing drinks.
 Brunch is a time when you can indulge in sweet treats while also devouring healthier options.